 Quite frankly, we are lazy and depended on the press to tell us what we should know.
 We can no longer do that if we want to maintain the country as a free society.
 Indeed, one could argue that it is already no longer a free society.

 If you have lived outside of the United States for any amount of time recently, you’d find that it only takes a trip back into the country to make it obvious that America has become a police state.
-Yes, there are a lot of police visible in Chile where I currently live.
+Yes, there is a lot of police visible in Chile where I currently live.
 But, you don’t see them dressed in battle gear.

 Even with all their presence, the people are not afraid of the police here in Chile.
 I can’t tell you how many times I’ve seen them coming down the road with their sirens going and people don’t pay much attention.
 Very seldom have I seen them show up in force.
 When they do, it is usually because of some unruly protesters or to ensure that dignitaries are safe.